Clever-ISA/Clever-ISA/specs/main.md

 - Inserts `PageFlush`, `GlobalFlush`, `DataFlush`, or `ExecFlush` respectively to the Global Synchronization Order

 Instructions:
 - 0x802 (pcfl): Causes all page caches to be flushed.
 This also causes ptbl to be checked (even if cr0.PG!=0).
+Performs the `PageFlush` synchronization operation.
 - 0x803 (flall): Flushes data, instruction, and page caches on the current CPU.
-Causes Memory Operations to become visible as though the instruction was a `fence` instruction, and additionally makes all such memory operations Execution Visible on the current CPU.
+Performs the `GlobalFlush` synchronization operation
 - 0x804 (dflush): Flushes the Data Cache for the given address.
-Makes all memory operations referring to any byte in the memory region named by operand visible as though the instruction was a `fence` instruction.
+Performs the `DataFlush` synchronization operation on all bytes refered to by the operand
 - 0x805 (iflush): Flushes the instruction cache for the given address.
-Makes all memory operations that preceed it on the current CPU, made visible by those instructions, and any memory operation visible by any `fence`, `dflush`, or `flall` instruction that preceeds it in the Global Synchronization Order Execution Visible on the current CPU for any Instruction Fetch that refers to a byte in the memory region named by the operand.

-`iflush` and `flall` can make operations Execution Visible without a forcing control transfer.
+Performs the `ExecFlush` synchronization operation on all bytes refered to by the operand.
+If the memory operand is larger than size 1, it must be aligned to at least 2 bytes.

+All eligible memory operations are Visibility Candidates of a `GlobalFlush` operation.
+All Visibility Candidates of all preceeding synchronization operations in the global synchronization order are made visible to memory operations executed after it on the same CPU, and each of those memory operations and the Visibility Candidates of the `GlobalFlush` operation are additionally made Execution Visible to subsequent instruction fetches on the same CPU.
+This operation is strictly stronger than the `fence` instruction.

-Only memory operations that refer to any byte in the same memory region as the operand are made visible by the `dflush` and `iflush` instructions.
-Additionally, such memory operations are only made visible to memory operations or instruction fetches that access any byte in that same memory region.
+All eligible memory operations that access any byte refered to by the operand are Visibility Candidates of a `DataFlush` instruction.
+All Visibility Candidates of all preceeding synchronization operations in the global synchronization order that access any of those bytes are made visibile to memory operations after it on the same CPU.

+For an `ExecFlush` synchronization operation, all eligible memory operations, and all Visibility Candidates of synchronization operations that preceed it in the global synchronization order that access any of the bytes refered to by the operand are made Execution Visible to any subsequent instruction fetch that reads any of those bytes.

+The `PageFlush` synchronization operation does not make any Visibility Candidates visible to any subsequent memory operation, and does not have any Visibility Candidates.
+It still participates in the global synchronization order.

 ### I/O Transfers